LandonTClipp/LandonTClipp.github.io/docs/blog/posts/golang-profile-guided-optimizations.md

 ![](/images/golang-profile-guided-optimizations/graphviz-threshold-80.png)

-Remember that the PGO will select the edge weights whose cumulative distribution in "weight", or total program runtime, adds up to the percentage set by `pgoinlinecdfthreshold`.
-This is why setting a higher percentage includes more weights because their total runtime distribution will be at or above this value.
+Mathematically, the cumulative distribution function maps `x`, or the `hot-callsite-thres-from-CDF` value, to the `y` value of `pgoinlinecdfthreshold`.
+It chooses the weight that corresponds to the runtime percentage you specify such that only the methods which eat `pgoinlinecdfthreshold` percentage of the runtime are considered hot.

 ## Viewing the assembly